 Mr. Hayes’s passion for music and community drove him to persuade the City of Rehoboth Beach to establish a music venue in the town.
 At first, he was given permission to invite local bands to perform on the grassy area where the Rehoboth Beach Bandstand now stands.
 This area was referred to as “performing on the green” since there was no physical structure present at the time.

-In later years, the City of Rehoboth Beach allocated Mr. William Hayes the opportunity to design a beautiful new bandstand.
-As described by Mrs. Hayes, “Bill designed a beautiful bandstand, however the City of Rehoboth Beach could not afford it.”
-Instead, the City of Rehoboth Beach was able to provide the performers the bandstand structure that stood for over 40 years.
+In subsequent years, the City of Rehoboth Beach granted Mr. William Hayes the chance to create a new bandstand.
+As Mrs. Hayes recalled, “Bill designed a beautiful bandstand!”
+The City of Rehoboth Beach then constructed the well-known bandstand structure that stood for more than 40 years.